01 of 15

 - You can use paint to stamp a potato print with.
 Any thick paint will work well.
-I applied the paint to the surface of the potato with a paint brush to ensure that there was an even coverage.
-However, you could also pour some paint into a saucer and use this as an 'ink pad' for your stamping project.
+Use a paintbrush to apply the paint to the surface of the potato to ensure there is even coverage.
+You could also pour some paint into a saucer and use this as an ink pad for your stamping project.

 - Potato stamps are ideal for stamping on fabric.
-The shapes are typically bold with simple lines, making this ideal for decorating fabric.
+The shapes are typically bold with simple lines.
 Use fabric paint or ink to create patterned fabric using potato stamps.

 - Add some sparkle to your project by mixing some glitter into your paint.

 Stamping with bubble wrap creates large blocks of pattern (depending, of course, on the size of bubble wrap you are stamping with).
 Pieces of bubble wrap are easy to find and are often used as packaging, making this an extremely low-cost stamping project.
 An example is the rainbow bubble wrap stamps shown by Fun Littles.Continue to 4 of 15 below.

 Another really fun way to make an impression is to create fingerprint characters from your fingerprints.
 All you require to get started creating is an ink pad and a marker pen.